Unit 5: Computer Technology - Culminating

 • NAS Server

-When looking at building a system from scratch, there are many things that need to considered in part of your planing.
-It is easy to copy or pick a preconceived set-up, but you will need to research and explain why you have selected those particular components based on price, performance, specifications, compatibility, and needs.
-Here is a video showing a new computer build with some details as to why certain products were selected: ULTIMATE Build a Better $1500 Gaming PC Computer "How To" Guide video
+When looking at designing and building a system from scratch, there are many things that need to considered in part of your planing.
+It is easy to copy or pick a preconceived set-up, but you will need to research and explain why you have selected those particular components based on price, performance, specifications, compatibility, and your needs.
+Here is a video: video ULTIMATE Build a Better $1500 Gaming PC Computer "How To" Guide showing a new computer build with details as to why certain products were selected.

 Create/Construct: